Amour (2012 film): Box office

 The film earned $6,739,492 in the U.S. It grossed $36,784,044 worldwide on an $8.9 million budget.

 Accolades

-Amour received five nominations: Best Picture, Best Actress in a Leading Role (Riva), Best Original Screenplay (Haneke) and Best Director (Haneke).
+Amour received five nominations at the 85th Academy Awards: Best Picture, Best Actress in a Leading Role (Riva), Best Original Screenplay (Haneke) and Best Director (Haneke).
 At 85, Riva is the oldest nominee for Best Actress in a Leading Role.
 It won the Academy Award for Best Foreign Language Film.

 At the 25th European Film Awards, Amour was nominated in six categories, winning in four, including Best Film and Best Director.
 At the 47th National Society of Film Critics Awards it won Best Film, Best Director and Best Actress.
 At the 66th British Academy Film Awards, it was nominated in four categories, winning for Best Leading Actress and Best Film Not in the English Language.
 Riva became the oldest person to win a BAFTA.
 At the 38th César Awards, it was nominated in ten categories, winning in five, including Best Film, Best Director, Best Actor and Best Actress.